Tal al-Mallohi: Blogs

+Tal's last post, on September 6, 2009, was a poem entitled "Jerusalem, Our Lady of the cities".

+Al-Mallohi's second blog was "Letters" (written by Tal "English Latters") and the first "message" posted on this blog was entitled "The First message to man in this world" dated January 19, 2009.
+Her third blog was titled "The destroyed Palestinian villages" and the latest blog entries from the village of Deir Qaddis dated May 3, 2009.

+Detention

-According to various reports issued by human rights organizations, al-Mallohi was arrested by the general security directorate in Damascus on December 27, 2009.
+Al-Mallohi was arrested by the general security directorate in Damascus on December 27, 2009.
 The following day, authorities from the Syrian security forces invaded her home—seizing several items, which included her personal computer, along with various books and CDs.

 Tal's parents allege that Syrian forces wouldn't relay pertinent information about her alleged crimes, nor were they made aware of where she was being detained.

-In September 2010, almost a year after her arrest, Tal's mother, Ahed Mallohi (Ahed al-Mallohi), wrote a letter that appealed to the Syrian President Bashar al-Assad himself, asking him to intervene and order the release of her daughter.
+In September 2010, almost a year after her arrest, Tal's mother, Ahed Mallohi (Ahed al-Mallohi), wrote a letter appealing to Syrian President Bashar al-Assad himself, asking him to intervene and order the release of her daughter.
 She emphasized that al-Mallohi had no links to "any organizations in Syria, opposition or otherwise."
-She further reminded al-Assad that the girl's grandfather, Mohammad Dia al-Mallohi, worked under late president Hafez al-Assad—apparently serving as Minister of State for the People's Assembly.

-Ultimately, the mother alleges that she was promised by "one of the security authorities" that her daughter would be released before the month of Ramadan.
+She further reminded al-Assad that the girl's grandfather, Mohammad Dia al-Mallohi, worked under late president Hafez al-Assad as Minister of State for the People's Assembly.
+Ahed Mallohi said she was promised by "one of the security authorities" that her daughter would be released before the month of Ramadan.
 However, the month ended without this promise being realized.
-Unfortunately, rumors began to surface—suggesting that Tal was being tortured, which was refuted by Syrian activists at the time.
+Rumors began to surface suggesting that Tal was being tortured, which was refuted by Syrian activists at the time.

 On 20 September 2010, DP News—a website known for its close ties to the government—published a brief article, which alleged that Tal Mallohi was being held at a correctional facility 20 km northwest of Damascus.
 Referred to in the report as Duma Women's Prison, sources alleged that the 19-year-old was held on suspicions of espionage.
 On September 22, Ahed al-Mallohi, in a phone call with the Director of the Syrian Observatory for Human Rights, objected to this story.
 She asserted that she had visited the prison many times, but personnel always told her that her daughter had not been transferred there.